Enhancement Shaman: Midnight Expansion Preview

 • Tempest Icon Tempest

 No longer triggers from Maelstrom Weapon Icon Maelstrom Weapon stacks spent, and is instead a random proc from spenders.
-This makes them far less predictable.
+This makes them less predictable.

 • Rolling Thunder Icon Rolling Thunder